 The best pumpkin to use for Thai Pumpkin Curry is any good eating pumpkin.
 I like sugar pumpkins, Japanese pumpkins, and other types of squash in the same family, like kabocha squash, acorn squash, or butternut squash.

-What is the best brand of Thai curry paste?
+What is the best brand of Thai curry paste ?

 There are several brands available in the US, which vary in terms of flavor and heat level.
 Which you like best will depend on your personal preference for spice level and flavor.

-I love a spicy kick and Mae Ploy brand curry paste delivers that.
-You can buy it in any Thai or Asian grocery store or online.
+I love a spicy kick and Mae Ploy brand

 What ingredients do you need to make Thai pumpkin curry?